 al-Haitham's lbn of concept mathematics is unique.
 A scholar of the field can do adequate justice to the subject.
-Being totally blind to the facts of the field, we have taken a daring something say mathematics in a very arbitrary way just to keep the continuity of his thought abreast.
+Being totally blind to the facts of the field, we have taken a daring something step to say about mathematics in a very arbitrary way just to keep the continuity of his thought abreast.
 Sociologically speaking, the totality of his person and work can only be maintained through the procedure we have adopted.
-With the same methodological procedure. bound to say something about his contributions in the specific fields of Physics, light and space.
+With the same methodological procedure. we are bound to say something about his contributions in the specific fields of Physics, light and space.
 However, our discussion may be full of mistakes and misunderstanding.
-It is not for me to apologize but to request for improvement by those scholars who experts fields in the mathematics, physics and philosophy etc.
+It is not for me to apologize but to request for an improvement by those scholars who experts fields are in the of mathematics, physics and philosophy etc.